Sunday, June 30, 2019

 John, Paul, George and Ringo - "Soap Opera"

-Rock bands ending in acrimony is fairly common.
+Rock bands ending in acrimony are fairly common.
 But no band exploded quite so publicly as the biggest band in the world.
 John, Paul, George and even Ringo expressed their frustrations through song, providing us an album's worth of material that I've collected together under the title Soap Opera.

 SIDE A